abhi-sathvika/recipes-and-ratings/README.md

 Relevant columns:
 - n_steps: The number of steps required to prepare the recipe.
 This reflects the recipe's complexity.
-- avg_rating: The average user rating of the recipe, a measure of its popularity and perceived quality.
+- rating_x: The user rating of the recipe, a measure of its popularity and perceived quality.
 - minutes: The total preparation time for the recipe, providing context to its complexity.

 ### Datasets Used